M1ch4l11/Full-Stack-Angular-Spring/README.md

 # Full-stack-log-in-App
-# where the following technologies are used (Spring,mySql,Angular)
+# Where the following technologies are used (Spring,mySql,Angular).